Prof. Jarred Younger

 As well as advancing our understanding of the pathogenesis of ME/CFS and the role of the immune system, the results of this study may indicate that neuroinflammation is a worthwhile target for treatment of the illness, and even help in establishing a diagnostic test that can distinguish between patients and healthy control subjects.

-Prof. Younger spoke about this study (at about 22 min) during his talk at the NIH conference in April 2019.
+Prof. Younger spoke about this study during his talk at the NIH conference in April 2019.
 His talk begins at around 4 hr 5 min.